On this page, you should find all the information about exercises of the Digital Image Processing course.

 During the exercises, we will cover some topic of digital image processing.
 Your task is complete them and handover them for final grading.

-A simple tutorial describing how to program with the OpenCV is provided in the following link: Introduction to programming with OpenCV
+A simple tutorial describing how to program with the OpenCV is provided in the following link: Introduction to OpenCV

-Color image of Lena that we can use for our experiments.
+You can find a color image of Lena that we can use for our experiments.
+It's included in our project.

 Grayscale image Moon that we can use for our experiments with Gamma correction and contrast enhancement.

 We'll implement a convolution algorithm.
-You can apply Gaussian, Laplace, or other matrices as a concolution mask.
+You can apply Box blur, Gaussian blur, Laplace, or other matrices as a convolution mask.

 Filtering using anisotropic diffusion (see instructions).

-In this exercise, we will compute the Inverse Discrete Fourier Transform.
-Description of the algorithm is provided in this PDF.
+In this exercise, we'll implement a simple removal of a geometric distortion.
+Description of the algorithm is provided in this text.

 A simple template program is provided.